nckackerman/unity-card-game-sts-mvp/README.md

 Absolutely!
 Please reach out to nckackerman@gmail.com for any question about this code.
 Happy to help however I can :)

 ## Updates
+### 3/12/2021
+- Added POC for basic fight animation

+Whats next
+- Create the "non combat" screen
+- Expand on the "POC" for fight animations
+- More cards/upgrades/enemies

+## Updates
 ### 3/5/2021
 - Added a handful of new cards and relics
 - Moved code towards a global state object, something I tried to stay away from initially.
 Global state seems appropriate here since: